9 Signs You Have a High-Functioning Addiction

 Addiction doesn’t happen overnight — usually, it takes up to several months or years of substance abuse for someone to get caught up in the cycle of addiction.
 There are six main stages of addiction: initial use, experimentation, regular use, dependence, addiction itself, and recovery.

 Addiction occurs when people become physically and psychologically dependent on drugs and alcohol, and require these substances to fulfill cravings and the euphoria they can no longer achieve on their own, naturally.
-Since addiction occurs gradually over time, high-functioning addicts are able to make minor adjustments to their lifestyles as needed to continue abusing drugs and alcohol while also staying functional and maintaining an overall sense of normalcy.
+Since addiction occurs gradually over time, individuals can make minor adjustments to their lifestyles as needed to continue abusing drugs and alcohol while also staying functional and maintaining an overall sense of normalcy.

 Addiction is Not One-Size-Fits-All

-It can be difficult to spot a high-functioning drug addict, since these individuals are expert at showing the outside world that they are happy, and that they can maintain successful professional lives and relationships.
-But as time goes by, these individuals eventually start experiencing the negative effects of addiction, regardless of how well they’re trying to manage their condition.
+It can be difficult to spot a high-functioning drug addict, since these individuals are experts at showing the outside world that they are happy and can maintain successful professional lives and relationships.
+As time goes by, these individuals eventually start experiencing the negative effects of addiction, regardless of how well they’re trying to manage their condition.

-9 Signs You May Be a High-Functioning Drug Addict
+9 Signs You May Have a High-Functioning Addiction

-Addiction is considered a chronic brain disease, and when left untreated, can eventually lead to financial problems, domestic problems, worsened health, and a lower quality of life.
-Knowing the signs of a high-functioning addict can help you determine whether it’s time for you or your loved one to get help in the form of professional addiction treatment.
+Addiction is considered a chronic brain disease.
+When left untreated, it can eventually lead to financial problems, domestic problems, worsened health, and a lower quality of life.
+Knowing the signs of a high-functioning addiction can help you determine whether it’s time for you or your loved one to get help in the form of professional addiction treatment.

-Here are nine signs that indicate you may be a high-functioning addict.
+Here are nine signs that indicate you may have a high-functioning addiction:

 1. You’re Unable to Limit Yourself

 As you continue using drugs and alcohol regularly, you may find it increasingly challenging to control and limit your use.
-For instance, you may plan on limiting yourself to only three alcoholic beverages or one joint of marijuana, but end up exceeding these limits over the course of the night.
+For instance, you may plan on limiting yourself to only three alcoholic beverages or one joint of marijuana, but end up exceeding these limits throughout the night.

-You may be a high-functioning addict if you notice that your consumption of drugs and alcohol is gradually increasing, and you’re unable to stick to limits you set for yourself.
-Frequently experiencing blackouts or memory loss can also indicate you’re a high-functioning addict — especially if you’re able to resume life as normal following these incidents.
+You may have a high-functioning addiction if you notice that your consumption of drugs and alcohol is gradually increasing, and you’re unable to stick to limits you set for yourself.
+Frequently experiencing blackouts or memory loss can also be a red flag — especially if you’re able to resume life as normal following these incidents.

 2. You Make Excuses for Drug and Alcohol Use

-High-functioning addicts will often look for excuses to justify drinking and drug use.
+High-functioning individuals with addiction will often look for excuses to justify their drinking and drug use.
 For instance, someone who works in politics may say they need to consume alcohol at important work parties and events to win over new supporters.
-You may be a high-functioning addict if you’re constantly making up excuses for your drug use, or find yourself in denial about your addiction.
+This might apply to you if you’re constantly making up excuses for your drug use, or find yourself in denial about your addiction.

 3. You Attempt to Cover Up Uncharacteristic Behavior

-High-functioning addicts will often look for valid ways to explain their uncharacteristic behaviors.
-They may blame the effects of opioids and benzodiazepines on simply being overly tired and fatigued, or they may blame the aggression triggered by cocaine on being angry and upset about something that happened at work.
-If you find yourself lying about how drugs are not the root cause of your uncharacteristic behavior, you may be a high-functioning drug addict.
+People with addictions will often look for valid ways to explain their uncharacteristic behaviors.
+They may blame the effects of opioids and benzodiazepines on simply being overly tired, or they may blame the aggression triggered by cocaine on being angry and upset about something that happened at work.

 4. You’re Spending More Time with Friends Who Use